 When you are looking for fasteners, you are trying to evaluate the situation and pick the best way to put materials together.
-Fastening one or more pieces of light, medium, or heavy gage sheet metal together may require the use of adhesives, riveting, or self-tapping screws.
-If an application requires access or several layers, tapping screws maybe the best option.
+Fastening one or more pieces of light, medium, or heavy gauge sheet metal together may require the use of adhesives, riveting, or self-tapping screws.
+If an application requires access or several layers, tapping screws may be the best option.

-First of all, what is a self-tapping screw?
-Tapping screws are designed to cut their own hole as it is screwed into the materials.
-This creates a good snug fit between the mating threads and also allows the parts to be reassembled if necessary.
+First, what is a self-tapping screw?
+Tapping screws eliminate the need for drilled holes, as they are designed to cut their own hole as it is screwed into the materials.
+This creates a good snug fit between the mating threads and allows the parts to be reassembled if necessary.

 The three basic types of tapping screws are Self-Tapping, Self-Drilling, and Self-Piercing.

 Self-Tapping: Cuts its own thread while being driven into the mating material.
-It makes a small hole while entering the material which creates a tight friction fit between the threads.
+The thread cutting screw makes a small hole while entering the material which creates a tight friction fit between the threads.
 This helps fight vibration loosening and allows the parts to be taken apart if needed.
-Mostly used in 1-2-layer thin gage sheet metal applications.
+Mostly used in 1-2-layer thin gauge sheet metal applications.

-Self-Drilling: Similar to the self-tapping, it has a drill shaped point which allows it to cut through thick and hard material without having to drill a pilot hole.
+Self-Drilling: Like self-tapping, this type of screw has a drill point which allows it to cut through thick and hard material without having to drill a pilot hole.

-Self-Piercing: This screw has the ability to pierce the material at sharp angles.
-Between 25 to 30 degrees at high speeds.
+Self-Piercing: This screw can pierce the material at sharp angles between 25 to 30 degrees at high speeds.

-Note: The Self-Tapping family of screws may cause chips of metal between the mating parts which limits their use in electrical, food and other applications.
+Note: The Self-Tapping family of screws may create chips of metal between the mating parts.
+This limits their use in electrical, food, and other applications.